Millicent de Cauntelo1

 F, #657, b.
 1375, d.
 14 November 1435

-Joan FitzAlan was born in 1375.1 She was the daughter of Richard FitzAlan, 11th Earl of Arundel and Elizabeth de Bohun.2 She married Sir William Beauchamp, 1st Lord Bergavenny, son of Thomas de Beauchamp, 11th Earl of Warwick and Katherine Mortimer.1 She died on 14 November 1435.1 Her will (dated 10 January 1434/5) was probated on 19 November 1435.1
+Lady Joan FitzAlan was born in 1375.1 She was the daughter of Richard FitzAlan, 4th/11th Earl of Arundel and Lady Elizabeth de Bohun.2 She married William Beauchamp, 1st Lord Bergavenny, son of Thomas de Beauchamp, 11th Earl of Warwick and Katherine Mortimer.1 She died on 14 November 1435.1 Her will was proven (by probate) on 19 November 1435.1

-As a result of her marriage, Joan FitzAlan was styled as Lady Bergavenny on 23 July 1392.
-On 15 December 1435 at Guildhall, London, England, an inquest was held.1
+After her marriage, Lady Joan FitzAlan was styled as Baroness Bergavenny on 23 July 1392.
+Her last will was dated 10 January 1434/35.
+On 15 December 1435 at Guildhall, London, EnglandG, an inquest was held.1

-Child of Joan FitzAlan and Sir William Beauchamp, 1st Lord Bergavenny
+Children of Lady Joan FitzAlan and William Beauchamp, 1st Lord Bergavenny

 Citations